 Our mile-high Village of Sugar Mountain (elevation 5,300 ft) in the Blue Ridge Mountains of North Carolina is a four season vacationland – and a natural place to get away for social distancing.
 Enjoy an outdoors wonderland with winter and summer sports, fresh mountain air, cozy vacation rentals, fall colors and plenty of options to get away from crowds.
-We are a natural for a “safecation” with family and friends during the social distancing times of the Covid-19 pandemic.

 Your sweet stay at Sugar Mountain is all about convenience too!
 It’s a short drive to plenty of local restaurants, shops, galleries, groceries stores and many attractions.
 We are surrounded by Pisgah National Forest, Grandfather Mountain and the Blue Ridge Parkway.
 Within just a 20-mile drive of Sugar Mountain, the list of things to do is mind boggling.